 The Antalya museum is considered to be one of the best museums in Turkey showcasing a number of artifacts excavated across the Turkish coast with the archaeological section offering displays from the Bronze Age to Byzantium.

-Yivli Minare Mosque (also known as the Alaaddin Mosque )is another historical landmark to visit in Antalya.
+Yivli Minare Mosque (also known as the Alaaddin Mosque ) is one of the historical Turkish landmarks you shouldn’t miss while in Antalya.

 Other historical features to see in Antalya include; Hadrianus Triumphal Arch which was erected prior to the visit of the Roman Emperor in 130 AD is also a magnificent entrance to the old district of Antalya, Perge which was home to the Hittites in 1500 AD – the ruins of the area has a Roman theatre, a big stadium with columns dating back to the days when the apostle Paul supposedly stopped here while on one of his missions, the Roman Fortress also known as Hidirlik Kalesi and many others.